mptsonev/mptsonev/README.md

 Every **Great App** needs a good foundation.
 It has to be robust, scalable and wellrounded.
 I've used:

-* Java (always the latest version :fire:)
+* Java (always the latest lts version :fire:)
 * Spring/Spring Boot :rocket:
 * Kafka :minibus:
 * SQL (preferably PostgreSQL :elephant:)
 * NoSQL (Redis and MongoDB :leaves:)
-* Python/Django (no more Django templates please :confounded:)
+* TypeScript/NodeJS/NextJS

 ### Step two - build a beautiful presentation :gem: